-In an attempt to address some of the concerns around infrastructure impacts from oil and gas growth, the West Texas Energy Consortium has partnered with industry leaders to form the Permian Road Safety Coalition (PRSC).
-The PRSC was established as an innovative collaboration of cross-industry efforts with oil and gas operators, service companies, transporation companies, government organizations and non-government organizations.
-The PRSC brings together members’ knowledge, data, technology, and global networks to focus on initiatives that will make the greatest impact improving road safety in local communities.
-As a founding member and lead facilitator of the Permian Road Safety Coalition, WTxEC supports the efforts of the PRSC to:
+The West Texas Energy Consortium has partnered with industry leaders Shell and Chevron to form the Permian Road Safety Coalition (PRSC).
+The road safety coalition was established as an innovative collaboration of cross-industry efforts with oil and gas operators, service companies, transporation companies, government organizations and non-government organizations.
+The Coalition, along with its 120 company members, brings together resources, data, technology, and global networks to focus on initiatives that will make the greatest impact improving road safety in local communities.
+In it's three and a half years of operation the Coalition has been able to:

-- Leverage member companies’ collective intellectual expertise to advance best practices for companies and their fleets in the region.
+- Leverage member companies’ collective intellectual expertise to advance best practices for companies in the region.

 - Address strategic road safety challenges in select locations by working with local government and stakeholders.

 - Identify actionable insights through data collection and management to advance innovative solutions.

 - Collaborate with the broader road safety community to be the leading voice for the private sector.